ValenciaDmonte/NyayaBot/README.md

 No vague explanations—only fact-based legal insights.

-♻️ **Repealed Law Detection**
-NyayaBot automatically detects outdated laws and suggests updated ones.
-For example:

-Replaces IPC with BNS 2023 where applicable
-This keeps users aligned with the latest legal framework.

 👩‍⚖️ **Find Nearby Lawyers**

 Based on your query, NyayaBot can recommend the nearest relevant lawyers using location-based suggestions.
 Helps bridge the gap between legal knowledge → legal action.